ashishnandagawali/ashishnandagawali.github.io/_posts/2025-01-28-CrewAI-Setup.md

     </div>
 </div>

-6. I am using the cursor ide for development of the my crewai projects.
-Cursor ai ( build on VS code) have it own terminal where you can activate your conda environment are use the anaconda shell in separate window.
+6. I am using cursor ide for development of my crewai projects.
+Cursor ai ( build on VS code) have it own terminal where you can activate your conda environment or use the anaconda shell in separate command or terminal window.
 Your choice of convenience.

 7. If your cursor or windows command is not able to recognise conda command then add conda location to your environment variable in path.
 <div class="row mt-3">